weewx/weewx/docs_src/usersguide/introduction.md

+# User's Guide

+This is the complete guide to installing, configuring, and troubleshooting WeeWX.

-# System requirements
+## System requirements

-## Python
+### Python

 Python 3.7 or later is required.
-WeeWX V5 will not run on Python 2.
+Python 2 will not work.

-## Station hardware
+### Station hardware

 WeeWX includes support for many types of weather stations.
 In addition to hardware support, WeeWX comes with a software simulator, useful for testing